hyenasky/hyenasky/README.md

 ## The XR/station Project

-[XR/station](https://xrarch.github.io) is a fully handmade computer platform, 100% designed and implemented by myself.
+**XR/station** is a fully handmade computer platform, 100% designed and implemented by myself.
 It began in 2018 after I was inspired by the aesthetics of old computers like the SGI Indy, SPARCstation, and NeXTstation, and has been carried forward by my fascination with computers and a deep desire to learn everything about them.
+There's a demo emulator on the web [here](https://xrarch.github.io).

 This project has a large scope of subprojects.
 These subprojects are roughly divided into an "old" and "new" world, since the software half of the platform design is currently being completely rewritten.